 The men started their plan a year ago: controlling the sprayer on plant level.
 They reached out to potato grower Jacob van den Borne in Reusel, the Netherlands.
 ‘We were looking for a farmer who knows his way around with high-

 resolution farming data so we could start working on plant level.”
 Millenaar explains.
 ‘That excludes most farmers, so he was the obvious guy to go to’.

 “Farming On Plant Level is the third revolution in agriculture”

 Peter: ‘After the introduction of fertilizer and plant breeding, we believe that farming on plant level is the next big step in agriculture.
 Farming on Plant Level is what it is all about.
 That is the reason we have founded a company.
 We focus on the system instead of the sprayer.
 Each sprayer manufacturer can become our customer, but the system is also directly available to farmers.’

 The Leapbox is the beating heart of the machine that controls the pulse width modulation (PWM) nozzles.
-While the first machine holds a nozzle distance of 50 cm, the LeapBox has no issues dealing with 25 cm or 37,50 cm nozzle distance.
-The maximum capacity the system can control goes up to 250 nozzles at which the flow can vary 40 times a second.
+While the first machine holds a nozzle distance of 50 cm, the LeapBox has no issues dealing with 25 cm, 5 cm, or any odd-sized nozzle distance.
+The maximum capacity the system controls goes up to 250 nozzles.
+With our technique we can our output every 25 cm regardless of your speed.

 A 160.000 planes grid